xpack-dev-tools/qemu-arm-xpack/README-DEVELOP.md

 #### Install WSL

+Note: These instructions refer to WSL1.
+Starting with Windows version 2004, Microsoft added WSL2, which has new features.
+The instructions to install WSL2 are probably different.

-To install WSL, open a PowerShell console (mandatory, old CMD consoles do not work) and issue:
+To install WSL1, open a PowerShell console (mandatory, old CMD consoles do not work) and issue:

 ```console